How can you find affordable life insurance?

 How to get the cheapest life insurance policy

-The first step to finding affordable life insurance is to figure out how much life insurance you need.
-There are a number of ways to calculate that amount.
+There are several ways to calculate how much coverage you need.
 The easiest way is to use a life insurance calculator, but you can also do the math yourself.
 Here are two easy ways:

 • Multiply your annual income times 10, then add $100,000 for each child that will need to go to college.